Eastern Bay of Plenty floods

 People Support - Stress counselling and support

 Emergencies caused by floods are usually unexpected, sudden and overwhelming so to feel distressed afterwards is both normal and completely understandable.
 It’s completely normal for you and your family to be emotionally and physically drained by the floods.
 You’re not alone in feeling this way and you don’t need to cope on your own.
 Friends and family members not affected by the event can help you cope with the added stress.
-For support and advice if you need to talk to someone, call the Government Helpline 0800 779 997 or visit the information and support centre.
+For support and advice if you need to talk to someone, visit the information and support centre.

 More help and information may be obtained from: